 Ottolenghi makes his pie with lots of fresh herbs – dill, mint and parsley, which I really liked the flavour of.
 He uses chard and rocket and mixture of ricotta, cheddar and feta.
 You could use a mixture of greens – it’s terribly fashionable and indeed practical to use cauliflower leaves and beetroot leaves.
 I’ve even been known to use sad, wilted bagged salad greens in place of spinach.

 I’ve also tinkered with the filling, in my mission to use things up in the cupboard and fridge.
 (I have been known to make it with leftover homemade paneer, which I made to use up some milk that was past its sell-by date.)
-This pie can very easily be made vegan; Violife does a great vegan feta or you could make it with crumbled firm tofu, salting it accordingly.
+This pie can very easily be made vegan; Violife does a great vegan feta or you could make it with crumbled firm tofu, salting it generously.
 Roasted butternut squash, sweet potato, spinach, sundried tomatoes, mushrooms, artichoke hearts and olives in various combinations could all be very nice.
 (You could either roast small cubes of root veg or roast bigger pieces, then mash them up a bit.)